 Renewables are not just a sustainable solution; they are the undeniable choice for people, nature, and prosperity.

 REN21 fosters an enabling environment to accelerate the adoption of renewables.
-We provide a collaborative platform for diverse stakeholders to engage, innovate, and align their efforts.
-Empowered by knowledge, cutting-edge tools, and a culture of dialogue and debate, our global network drives the deep transformation needed to make renewables the norm, unlocking a future of shared opportunities.
+We provide a collaborative platform for stakeholders to engage, exchange knowledge and align efforts.
+Through data, dialogue and strategic communications, our network contributes to the deeper transformation needed to make renewables the norm.

 REN21 was created in 2004 as an outcome of the Bonn2004 International Conference on Renewable Energy.
 This “coalition of the willing” came together with one objective in mind: to support and accelerate the development of renewable energy.

-From the outset, REN21’s mandate has been to collect, consolidate and synthesise a vast body of renewable energy data to provide clear and reliable information on what is happening in real-time.
+From the outset, REN21’s mandate has been to collect, consolidate and synthesise a vast body of renewable energy data to provide clear and reliable information on what is happening in real time.
+This mandate continues today, supported by the voluntary contributions of its network and the financial support of its partners.

 GENERAL ASSEMBLY